Good debt vs. bad debt: What’s the difference?

 Examples of bad debt

-Here are a few types of debt that might be considered bad debt.
+Here are a few types of debt that might be considered bad.

 Debt you can’t afford

 Debt you aren’t able to pay back on time might be considered bad debt.
-For example, a home purchase could end up being a good buying decision for someone who has the income to make their monthly mortgage payments, and it might ultimately improve their credit.
-But borrowing money to buy a home wouldn’t be considered good debt if the purchaser isn’t able to make consistent payments over the life of the loan.
+For example, a home purchase could be a good buying decision for someone who has the income to make their monthly mortgage payments.
+And a mortgage might ultimately improve their credit.
+But borrowing money to buy a home wouldn’t be considered good debt if the purchaser isn’t able to make consistent, on-time payments over the life of the loan.

 Payday loans